potix/gobitflyer/README.md

 # gobitflyer
-The bitFlyer Lightning api library which written by golang.
+This is bitFlyer Lightning api library which written by golang.